 At The Breslow Center for Plastic Surgery, we support The American Cancer Society’s “Making Strides against Breast Cancer.”
 Help and join The Breslow Center in the fight against breast cancer by visiting their website above.

 A diagnosis of breast cancer can be an extraordinarily traumatic event.
 For many of these women, treatment with breast conservation surgery may be an option.
 For others, however, treatment with mastectomy may be the recommendation.
 Breast reconstruction surgery can help avoid the devastating psychological impact mastectomy can have on one’s self-image and self-confidence.

-Fortunately, advances in plastic surgery made since that time have enabled us to offer both single and double mastectomy patients several excellent options for breast reconstruction at our New Jersey plastic surgery practice.
+Fortunately, advances in plastic surgery made since that time have enabled us to offer both single and double mastectomy patients several excellent options for breast reconstruction at our Paramus plastic surgery practice.

 Procedures for breast reconstruction available today can be done at the same time as the mastectomy, or after waiting a few months to several years.
 There are, in general, three reconstructive options, each with its own advantages and disadvantages: